saik0/UnifiedPreference/README.md

 How to Use
 ==========

+ 1. Download the jar (below) and add to you projects lib folder **OR** clone the repo and add the library project as a dependency
  1. Ensure the header strings are in your project's string resources.
  2. Create a new preference xml file for each heading (category)
  3. Create a headers xml file that enumerates them